calista-r/VenomousNonvenomousSnakes/readme.md

 ``sudo ldconfig``

 11. Once this is finished, you will be able to run the snake project correctly.
-12. Start by changing directories into **jetson-inference/python/training/classification/data**.
-13. Download this dataset that holds all the snake pictures
+12.Download this dataset that holds all the snake pictures and transfer it from your host computer to your nano using the command below.
+Another simplier way to transfer the file into your nano is by using Visual Studio Code and by dragging and dropping it into the  **jetson-inference/python/training/classification/data** directory.

+``scp venomous_nonvenomous <nanousername>@192.168.55.1:/home/jetson-inference/python/traing/classification/data``

+13. Change directories into **jetson-inference/python/training/classification/data** to check if the venomous_nonvenomous file is there.
 14. Go back to to the jetson-inference directory and run ``./docker/run.sh`` to run the docker container.
 15. Run the training script to re-train the network.
 The model-dir arguement is where the model should be saved and where the data is.
 You should immediately start to see output, but it will take a long time to finish running.